Meet Legit.ng's Most Outstanding Business Personalities in the banking sector

 Tony Elumelu, Miriam Olusanya, others on Legit.ng List of Most Outstanding Business Personalities in Banking

-- Legit.ng is celebrating business personalities who have excelled against all odds in 2022
+- Legit.ng is celebrating business personalities who have recorded outstanding achievements in 2022

 - Legit Business Names of 2022 highlights some of the top individuals in the banking sector